 When the 30-day response period can be extended.
 The servicer gets 15 extra days to respond if it notifies you about the extension within the 30-day period and lets you know the cause of the delay.

-The servicer does not have to address your notice of error or request for information if:
+The servicer doesn't have to address your notice of error or request for information if:

-However, the servicer cannot just ignore your notice, even if it fits one of the four criteria above.
+But the servicer can't just ignore your notice, even if it fits one of the four criteria above.
 It must notify you within five business days after determining that it doesn’t have to deal with your notice or request, and give you the basis for the determination.

-You can find a sample notice of error letter, along with useful information about what to include in the letter, at the Consumer Financial Protection Bureau’s website at www.consumerfinance.gov.
-Search for the article called “How do I dispute an error with my servicer about my mortgage?” and follow the “sample letter” link.
+You can find a sample notice of error letter and request for information letter, along with useful information about what to include in the letter, at the Consumer Financial Protection Bureau’s website at www.consumerfinance.gov.
+Search for the article called “How do I dispute an error or request information about my mortgage?” and follow the “sample letter” links.